 Of all the columns I’ve written, the one on how to have perpetually clean carpet in my home has generated by far the most interest.
 And the most requests to reprint.
 Since you asked, here it is again, updated.
 Enjoy!

 Okay, so maybe I should say, “One of the best things ….” but at this moment, as I write, I cannot think of anything I’ve ever purchased that can top my Hoover SteamVac.
 I bought it on Dec.
-7, 2008, and I only know that because there it is in my Amazon order history—$147 with free shipping.
+7, 2008, and I only know that because I kept the receipt: $147 with free shipping.
 All these years later – while still enjoying my spotlessly clean carpet, Hoover is still performing flawlessly.
 I wouldn’t want to live without my workhorse, Hoover, llustrated below on the left.

 On the right, is the current version, which replaces my model—Hoover Power Scrub Deluxe Carpet Cleaner Machine.